superiums/lumesh/README.md

 - **Environment Variable Management**: Easy handling of environment variables.
 - **Login Shell Support**: Seamless integration as a login shell.
 - **Command Suggestions**: Intelligent suggestions for commands as you type.
+- **Powerful Error Handling**: Powerful and swift error catch and deeling.
 - **Local AI Support**: Leverage AI capabilities for enhanced command execution.

 The script parser, executor, and front end have been completely rewritten since version 0.3.0, targeting improved efficiency and flexibility for syntax extension.